jennifer-bio/epimuller/docs/README.rst

 Run scripts directly
 ~~~~~~~~~~~~~~~~~~~~

-(This is currently the best way to change display and font size)
+This is currently the best way to change display and font size, howerver
+you will have to install all dependencies.

 Download source code from
 `gitHub <https://github.com/jennifer-bio/epimuller>`__ or
 `pypi <https://pypi.org/project/epimuller/>`__